Burlington, Ontario: Climate

-Burlington's climate is humid continental (Köppen climate classification Dfa) with warm to hot, humid summers and cold, sometimes snowy winters.
+Burlington's climate is humid continental (Köppen climate classification Dfa) with warm to hot, humid summers and cold, occasionally snowy winters.
 The climate is moderated somewhat by its proximity to Lake Ontario.
 Monthly mean temperatures range from 22.5 C in July to −4.4 C in January.
 The average annual precipitation is 763 mm of rain and 99 cm of snow.

-Although it shares the continental climate found in Southern Ontario, its proximity to the lake moderates winter temperatures and it also benefits from a sheltering effect of the Niagara Escarpment, allowing the most northerly tracts of Carolinian forest to thrive on the Escarpment that runs through western sections of city.
+Although it shares the continental climate found in Southern Ontario, its proximity to the lake moderates winter temperatures, and it also benefits from a sheltering effect of the Niagara Escarpment, allowing the most northerly tracts of Carolinian forest to thrive on the Escarpment that runs through western sections of city.
 Several species of flora and fauna usually found only in more southern climes are present in Burlington, including paw-paw (Asimina triloba), green dragon (Arisaema dracontium), tuckahoe (Peltandra virginica), American columbo (Frasera caroliniensis), wall-rue (Asplenium ruta-muraria), plus the Louisiana waterthrush, hooded warbler, southern flying squirrel and rare eastern pipistrelle bat.
 Near the visible promontory of Mount Nemo that rises some 200 m (650 ft) above the lake level, a "vertical forest" of white cedar clinging to the Escarpment face includes many small trees that are more than one thousand years old.

 Hamilton Harbour, the western end of Lake Ontario, is bounded on its western shore by a large sandbar, now called the Beach strip, that was deposited during the last ice age.
 A canal bisecting the sandbar allows ships access to the harbour.
 The Burlington Bay James N. Allan Skyway (part of the Queen Elizabeth Way), and the Canal Lift Bridge allow access over the canal.